Take our PAD Risk Assessment now: TAKE THE QUIZ

 • Cardiac arrest

-Plaque buildup within the lower extremities is known as Peripheral Artery Disease (PAD).
+Plaque buildup within the lower extremities is known as peripheral artery disease (PAD).
 This occurs when the legs and feet do not receive enough blood flow to keep up with demand.

 Diagnosing Peripheral Artery Disease

 In many cases, the narrowing of the arteries does not cause any physical symptoms.
 However, clogged arteries within the arteries of the lower extremities may cause some symptoms that should not be ignored.
+At USA Vascular Centers, diagnosis begins with examinations of your legs to confirm the presence of PAD so that the right treatment plan can be chosen.
+These tests may include:

 Peripheral Artery Disease symptoms may include: